JenniferPDX/dpa-course-utilization-wheel/README.md

 # dpa-student-class-wheel
-Shows counts of students who have taken a given class in a give specialty.
+Shows counts of students who have taken a given class in a given specialty.

 Really wanted to be able to size my arcs... while having my cake and eating it too (displaying text, zoomable).